Raminyazdani/team-notebook-analysis-and-visuals/README.md

 ```

 ## About
-This project uses machine learning techniques to analyze and predict housing prices
+This project demonstrates linear regression and KNN regression techniques
-using the California Housing dataset from scikit-learn.
+for housing price prediction using sklearn's built-in dataset.